Archive for the ‘2004’ Category

 The Changing Electoral Map

 With all the talk of candidates changing the electoral map this election, a few websites have taken the time to look at how the map has changed over time.
-Interestingly, the map has basically inverted since 1896, as shown by the maps below (from 207towin.com).
-Both Open-Left, a liberal site, and Race 4 [...]
+Interestingly, […]

 Electoral Vote Maps from 270toWin.com